Wednesday, August 21, 2013

 Edward Hicks

-Similar in effect to Paul Gauguin’s romantic vision of Polynesia, or Henri Rousseau’s work, (both of which came later), Hick’s pallet and child-like naïveté charm the spectator and instigate nostalgia for a history to which they may have no connection.
+Similar in effect to Paul Gauguin’s romantic vision of Polynesia, or Henri Rousseau’s work, (both of which came later), Hick’s pallet and child-like naïveté serve nostalgia for a history to which the spectator may have no connection.
 The Kingdoms stink of late summer melancholy.
 The velveteen meadow invites caress.
 We’ve returned to the garden before The Fall, discovered Arcadia.

 For those of us born in the 20th century, who feasted on the illustrations of Maurice Sendak’s Where The Wild Things Are, Hick’s work strikes oddly familiar, like finding your profile in a moldy daguerreotype.
 Sendak’s book, however, entertains domination of the id by ego.
 Max, deep in the wilderness of imagination, nearly succumbs to its intoxication.
 He saves himself when he commands his inner demons to “Be Still!”
 In this exclamation, the most courageous of utterances, is the distillate of the civilizing process.